guyernest/TensorFlowTutorials/README.md

 Make sure that you have the **keypair** you are using or download the new one that you created

-Connecting to the instance and opening an SSH tunnel for Jupyter:
+Connecting to the instance and opening an SSH tunnel for Jupyter (Ubuntu or Amazon Linux):

-ssh -i user.pem -L 8888:localhost:8888 ubuntu@ec2-ip-ip-ip-ip.region.compute.amazonaws.com
+ssh -i user.pem -L 8888:localhost:8888 **ubuntu**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com

-ssh -i user.pem -L 8888:localhost:8888 ec2-user@ec2-ip-ip-ip-ip.region.compute.amazonaws.com
+ssh -i user.pem -L 8888:localhost:8888 **ec2-user**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com

 ### TensorBoard

-Opening SSH tunnel for TensorBoard:
+Opening SSH tunnel for TensorBoard (Ubuntu or Amazon Linux):

-ssh -i user.pem -L 6006:localhost:6006 ubuntu@ec2-ip-ip-ip-ip.region.compute.amazonaws.com
+ssh -i user.pem -L 6006:localhost:6006 **ubuntu**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com

-ssh -i user.pem -L 6006:localhost:6006 ec2-user@ec2-ip-ip-ip-ip.region.compute.amazonaws.com
+ssh -i user.pem -L 6006:localhost:6006 **ec2-user**@ec2-ip-ip-ip-ip.region.compute.amazonaws.com

 tensorboard --logdir=~/TensorFlowTutorials/logs/